KrishnaBhatu/beginner_tutorials/README.md

 ```

 Now the .bag file can be used to playback the previous messages that were published by the talker in the following manner:
+Close all nodes (ctrl+c) and close all terminals
+Then,
 Open a one terminal
 ```
 roscore